seanshx/seanshx/README.md

 * Full-Stack: JS, HTML5, CSS, React.js, Node.js, Rest API.
 * Scrum/Agile.

-### Feel free to join my journey and explore the projects and tools developed by me.
+### Feel free to join my journey end explore the projects and tools developed by me 🌊🤙

 <!--
 **seanshx/seanshx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.